akashtyagi03/Second_Brain_Backend/README.md

 # Second Brain - Backend

 A Node.js + Express + TypeScript backend for the **Second Brain** application.
-This backend provides APIs for authentication and content management.
+This backend has APIs that let users sign up/login securely and store, fetch, delete, or share their saved watch-later links.

 ## ✨ Overview
 - Handles user authentication (signup & login)
 - Provides routes to create, get, and delete content
 - Supports sharing functionality (integrated with frontend)

+⚠️ Note: For a better user experience and UI, use this backend together with the [Second Brain Frontend](https://github.com/<your-username>/second_brain_frontend).

 ## 🚀 Tech Stack
 - Node.js + Express